Language selection

 When to use

-The expand/collapse pattern can be used in 2 situations:
+The expand/collapse pattern can be used in two situations:

 1. Presenting a choice between mutually exclusive answers